dsgiitr/re_DSRS/README.md

 For RS, the most widely-used certification approach is called Neyman-Pearson-based certfication.
 It leverages the probability of base model's predicting each class under the input noise to compute the certification.

-**In this work**, we propose to sample the base model's prediction statistics under **two different distributions**, and leverage the joint information to compute the certification.
+**In the paper Double Sampling Randomized Smoothing**, the authors propose to sample the base model's prediction statistics under **two different distributions**, and leverage the joint information to compute the certification.
 Since we leverage more information, our certification approach is guaranteed to be tighter (if not equal) than the most widely-used Neyman-Pearson-based approach.

 ![High-Level Illustration of DSRS](dsrs/readme_fig/overall_pipeline.png)